opensecuritycontroller/opensecuritycontroller.org/plugins/osgi_plugin.md

 In addition to using the bnd-maven-plugin, it is important to use caution when scoping the dependencies for your OSGi bundle project.
 In many Maven builds, large numbers of project dependencies are added with no thought for the scope at which they should be included.
 Correctly scoping a dependency is a relatively simple process, and can be accomplished by the following the steps below:

-1. Is the dependency for an API provided by the platform as in the example of the OSGi framework API, or the OSC plugin API?
+1. Is the dependency for an API provided by the platform, such as in the example of the OSGi framework API, or the OSC plugin API?
 If yes, then the scope is `provided`.
 2. Is the dependency going to be repackaged inside the bundle being built by this project?
 If yes, then the scope is `provided`.
 3. Is the dependency for a build-time annotation (e.g. OSGi’s @Component)?
 If yes, then the scope is `provided`.
 4. Is the dependency for a service or specification implementation that is needed at runtime?
 If yes, then the scope is `runtime`.